 During Production Inspection (DUPRO)

-During Production Inspection (DUPRO) is a quality control inspection conducted during the manufacturing process to verify whether products conform to approved specifications, workmanship requirements, production standards, and buyer expectations before production is completed.
-DUPRO inspection is commonly performed when approximately 20% to 80% of production has been completed, allowing quality issues to be identified and corrected before final shipment.
+During Production Inspection (DUPRO) is a quality control inspection conducted during manufacturing to verify whether products conform to approved specifications, workmanship requirements, and buyer expectations before production is completed.

 Why During Production Inspection Matters

-During production inspection is generally conducted after production has started but before manufacturing is completed.
+DUPRO inspections are generally performed after production has started but before manufacturing is completed.

-- Approximately 20% to 80% of goods are produced
+- Approximately 20% to 80% of production is completed

 - Products are available for sampling

-The exact inspection timing depends on product category, production complexity, manufacturing cycle, and buyer requirements.
+The ideal timing depends on product complexity, production volume, manufacturing cycle, and buyer requirements.

 - Production completion percentage